-- Untagged-This is the default setting.
+Untagged-This is the default setting.
 The port will receive and send traffic from the default network without using a VLAN tag.
-To custom map the port to an untagged VLAN, click the Untagged network drop-down list and select a network from the list.
-Only one untagged network can be assigned to a port at a given time. - Tagged-To custom map the port to a tagged VLAN, select the checkboxes against the networks listed under Tagged networks.
+To custom map the port to an untagged VLAN, tap the Untagged network drop-down list and select a network from the list.
+Only one untagged network can be assigned to a port at a given time.

+■ Tagged-The port will receive and send traffic from the default network using the management VLAN tag.
+To custom map the port to a tagged VLAN, tap the checkboxes against the networks listed under Tagged networks.
 A maximum of 22 tagged networks can be mapped to a port at a given time.